Kihumba/private-/Phase-C/Swift-iOS-Learning-Outcomes/Curriculum/5 - Error Handling/README.md

 After attaining this skill, and as a demonstration of it, a person should be able to create the following:

 - A Swift Playground project that handles errors generated from bad inputs into a function and performs a different operation to cater for the error thrown that allows for normal operation of the application.
-- A Swift Playground Program that throws a custom error when it receives and invalid input, without any form of error handling.
-The custom Error should be enumerated and catch as such.
+- A Swift Playground Program that throws a custom error when it receives an invalid input.
+The custom Error should be enumerated and caught.
 - A Swift Playground Program that catches any generic error as NSError, and outputs the error message.

 ## Objectives